gabriellegall/dbt_netsuite/README.md

 # Business requirements
 The first use case identified by the client is a monitoring of the sales pipeline, which is defined by the aggregation of invoices, 'open' sales orders and 'open' opportunities in NetSuite.
 The sales pipeline is basically the estimated landing sales for the year.

 The client wants to use the annual budget as a performance objective for the sales and consolidate everything under a dataset which will be connected to a BI dashboard.
 The dashboard will show the estimated landing compared to the objective and will enable the managers to monitor the sales team among each business unit, and for each client.

-This dashboard should also show the evolution of the sales landing at different points in time (i.e. different snapshot dates, also known as cut-off dates).
+This dashboard should also show the evolution of the sales landing every monthly (i.e. a monthly snapshot of the data).
 This will help the business evaluate the data reliability and the evolution of the total sales landing throughout the year.

 ## Data sources
 ### NetSuite fact transactions